English (BA)

 Graduate School & Other Opportunities

-Some USF graduates are inspired to enter the world of research and academia and pursue graduate and doctoral degrees, and a major in English is also an excellent foundation for law school.
+Some Saint Francis graduates are inspired to enter the world of research and academia and pursue graduate and doctoral degrees, and a major in English is also an excellent foundation for law school.
 Our alumni have been accepted into programs such as:

 • American University – MA in Journalism and Public Affairs